AlexDur/Odin-landing-page/README.md

 # Odin-landing-page
 Layout CSS

-Odin Project to practice CSS by replicating a given design of a landing page.
+An assignment from the Odin Project to practice CSS by replicating a given design of a landing page.